Old Baneshwor, Kathmandu, Nepal

 The NGO registration process in Nepal involves several steps and interactions with different government bodies.
 Here’s a detailed breakdown of the process:

 Throughout this process, maintain open communication with the relevant authorities and be prepared to provide additional information or make adjustments to your application as needed.
-Patience and attention to detail are key to a successful registration.
+Patience and attention to detail are keys required for registration.

 Read More: